 5 Tips to Adjust to Time Changes

 - Go to bed and get up at the same time.
+Get at least seven hours of sleep before and after the transition.
 Lack of sleep tells the body to store fat.
 It may be tempting to stay up later or change your habits, but it’s best to keep your sleep schedule consistent.
 The closer you stick to your normal routine, the faster your body will adjust to the time change.
 On the morning after the time change, we would recommend getting up at the same time.
 So, if you usually get up at 8 A.M., do the same even if the clock says 9 A.M.
 It’s benefitcial for most people to gain that hour of sleep.

 Practice good habits before bedtime.
 Limit caffeine in the afternoon.
 Exercise earlier in the day, if possible.
 Raising your body’s core temperature can make it harder to fall asleep, so avoid heavy workouts within four hours of bedtime.
 Put your phone, computer, or tablet away an hour before bedtime.
 Electronics’ high-intensity light hinders melatonin, a hormone that triggers sleepiness.
 It stimulates your brain and makes sleep difficult the same way sunlight does.
 Turn off the television and pick up a non-suspenseful book.
 Take a warm – not hot – shower.
 Dim the lights.
 Rlax.